flowxo/flowxo-sdk/README.md

 See the section _Creating Methods > Input Field Types_ for a list of the field types you can use here.

-When your scripts are run, you'll get the credentials in `data.auth`.
+When your scripts are run, you'll get the credentials in `options.credentials`.

 OAuth
 -----